jdcloudcom/en/documentation/Networking/Direct-Connection/Introduction/Core-Concepts.md

 When the Border Gateway forwards the business data, match item by item according to the route rules in the valid route table of Border Gateway, then forward the packet to the corresponding API or channel according to the next hop information of route rules.
 Its basic route matching and forwarding rules are:

-Route matching with the longest prefix (the prefix with the longest mask length) takes the priority;
+Route matching with the longest prefix takes the priority;

 The equivalent route will hash based on quintuple (TCP/UDP), triple (ICMP) or source/destination IP (other protocol types) of each data packet head so as to forward by selecting different routes of next hop.